nikoguerrero/SCL017-Burger-Queen/README.md

 ````
 ACCEPTANCE CRITERIA:
 - Admin interface.
-- Admin can register new users and set them roles.
+- Admin can register new users and assign roles.
 - Admin can see every other interface.
-- Should be responsive for both vertical and horizontal use.
+- Should be responsive for both portrait and landscape orientation.

 DEFINITION OF DONE:
 - Admin done.